 - Cut the chicken thighs in to thin, long strips.
 Make sure chicken is dry and there is no moisture or water.

-- Pulse the oatmeal once in a food processor or spice grinder and dump it in a shallow bowl or plate.
+- Pulse the oatmeal once or twice in a food processor or spice grinder and dump it in a shallow bowl or plate.
 You do not need to powder the oatmeal, just a quick, short pulse to break it down will do.

 - Coat each chicken strip in the oatmeal and set it on a large tray/plate.
 Repeat till all chicken strips are coated in the oatmeal.
 At this stage you can freeze the strips for later or use them straightaway.